San Jose International Airport

 Previously known for its poor facilities, San Jose International Airport opened a new terminal in 2010 that is earning rave reviews from passengers for its smooth processing and good facilities.

-Flights to San José International Airport come in from destinations all over North America, including cities like Los Angeles, Boston, New York, Denver, Houston, Honolulu, Portland, San Jose de Cabo, Guadalajara, and Phoenix.
+Flights to San Jose International Airport come in from destinations all over North America, including cities such as Los Angeles, Boston, New York, Denver, Houston, Honolulu, Portland, San Jose de Cabo, Guadalajara, and Phoenix.

 The airport is located four miles (6km) northwest of San José.

 Getting to the city

 The Valley Transportation Authority (VTA) operates a special Airport Flyer service that links the airport to the Metro Light Rail Station and the Santa Clara Caltrain Station.
-It runs every 15-30 minutes between 5am and 11.30pm.
+It runs every 15 to 30 minutes between 5am and 11.30pm.
 There are also limousines and taxis available, and several hotels offer door-to-door shuttles for their guests.

 GMT -8 (GMT -7 from mid-March to the first Sunday in November).

 Tel: +1 (408) 392 3600.

-Car rental companies can be found at the Rental Car Centre, which is serviced by a blue shuttle bus from Terminal A, and is within short walking distance from Terminal B. Companies represented at the airport include Alamo, Avis, Budget, Dollar, Enterprise, Hertz, Fox, National, Payless, Thrifty and Zipcar.
+Car rental companies can be found at the Rental Car Centre, which is serviced by a blue shuttle bus from Terminal A, and is within short walking distance from Terminal B. Companies represented at the airport include Alamo, Avis, Budget, Dollar, Enterprise, Hertz, Fox, National, Payless, and Thrifty.

 Transfer between terminals

 A courtesy shuttle connects Terminals A and B and the parkings lots, running every 7 to 10 minutes from 2.30am to 1am.

-Flights to San José International Airport are available via Alaska Airlines, American Airlines, American Eagle, Delta, Hawaiian Airlines, JetBlue, Southwest, United, and Volaris.
+Flights to San Jose International Airport are available via Alaska Airlines, Delta, Hawaiian Airlines, JetBlue, Southwest and United.

 There are charging points for laptops and cell phones in Terminal B, while Terminal A is home to the American Airlines lounge, offering internet-ready workstations, refreshments, telephones, printing, fax, copy machines, newspapers and a message service; the lounge also has three meeting rooms for up to eight people.